Daruvu

-Daruvu: Sound Of Mass is a 2012 Indian Telugu-language fantasy action comedy film written and directed by Siva, produced by Burugupalli Siva Rama Krishna under Sri Venkateswara Entertainments banner and starring Ravi Teja and Taapsee in lead roles.
-The soundtrack of the film is composed by Vijay Antony, while the cinematography is handled by Vetrivel.
+Daruvu: Sound Of Mass is a 2012 Indian Telugu-language fantasy action comedy film written and directed and co-written by Siva, produced by Burugupalli Siva Rama Krishna under Sri Venkateswara Entertainments banner and starring Ravi Teja in dual roles and Taapsee in lead roles.
+The soundtrack of the film is composed by Vijay Antony, while the cinematography is handled by Vetri.
 Anil Ravipudi penned the dialogues and Gautham Raju handled the editing department.
 The film is inspired from Yamudiki Mogudu.
-The movie was an average at box office.
+The movie was a semihit at box office.

-The movie was remade in Odia as Ashok Samrat.